OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 How to fix
 :   Use `ROWNUM` (for Oracle) or `TOP` (for MS SQL Server) in the SQL query to limit the number of records to the required amount.
 Note that in SQL queries the Max.
 Records parameter only limits the number of records displayed, and not the number of records fetched.

+### Aggregate or SQL query inside a cycle

+An Aggregate or SQL query is being executed inside a For Each cycle.

+Impact
+:   Executing Aggregates and SQL queries inside a cycle can have severe performance impact due to database communication overhead repeated at each iteration.
+The impact can be greatly worsened when iterating through a list with a high number of elements or when having nested cycles.

+How to fix
+:   Avoid executing Aggregates or SQL queries inside a For Each cycle.
+Instead, replace that Aggregate or SQL query by a more complex one that gets all the related information and execute it before the cycle.

+    In case you have an Aggregate to fetch the master entity before the cycle followed by another Aggregate inside the cycle to fetch the details, consider eliminating the inner Aggregate by [adding a join](../../../ref/data/handling-data/queries/supported-join-types.md) to the outer Aggregate.

+### Sequence of connected Aggregates

+Sequence of Aggregates that reference one another.

+Impact
+:   A sequence of Aggregates that reference one another usually leads to unnecessary data fetching.
+Considering that each Aggregate executes a request to the database, this results in unnecessary database communication overhead.

+How to fix
+:   Merge the sequence of Aggregates into a single Aggregate [using a join](../../../ref/data/handling-data/queries/supported-join-types.md) to retrieve all the needed data.

 ### Query data in ViewState

 <div class="info" markdown="1">